MariliaElia/sales-forecast-ml-models/README.md

 # Sales Time Series Forecasting using Machine Learning Techniques (Random Forest, XGBoost, and Stacked Ensemble Regressor)

-Developed as a course project in Business Analytics: Operational Research and Risk Analysis program at Alliance Manchester Business School.
+Developed as a group project in Business Analytics: Operational Research and Risk Analysis program at Alliance Manchester Business School.

 The code can be viewed through jupyter nbviewer via this <a href="https://nbviewer.org/github/MariliaElia/sales-forecast-ml-models/blob/main/sales_forecast_ml_models.ipynb">link</a>.